Ready to maximize profits and optimize operations for your dispensary?

 Cannabis inventory management best practices help you only stock flower, vapes and other cannabis products that will sell quickly

-6. Monitor thresholds, low inventory values and expiration dates:
+Monitor thresholds, low inventory values and expiration dates

-It’s important that you remain aware of how much stock needs replenishment.
-This should be at any given moment as well as projected out into future dates in order for you to never run out unexpectedly.
-Instead, preemptively restock according to customer demand patterns or other metrics that fit your unique situation best.
+It’s important that you are always aware of what inventory needs replenishment.
+This should be at any given moment, or projected out into future dates in order for you to never run out unexpectedly.
+Preemptively restock according to customer demand patterns or other metrics that fit your cannabis dispensary best.

 Ensure that you are adhering to the highest standards of inventory management in your shop, labeling packages properly, and reorganizing products as new shipments arrive so that the oldest items are always sold first, before they expire and must be destroyed.
 This is an industry standard practice where oldest packages are used first in order to minimize spoilage risk while also providing customers with fresher products every time they purchase an item from your dispensary.